charankandukuri-52/rms/Backend/restaurant_management_system/docs/api_reference.md

 ## Overview

 This document provides an overview of the API endpoints for the Restaurant Management System.
-The API supports management of restaurants, staff, users, assets, and menus, and includes functionality for calculating profits.
+The API supports management of restaurants, staff, users, assets, and menus, includes functionality for calculating profits, and provides role-based authentication.

 ## Base URL